William Fraser Tytler: Family

 In 1801 he married Margaret Cussans Grant, and together they had at least ten children.
 Their sons served in the Indian army or East India Company.

+His daughter Jane Anne Fraser Tytler was married to Field Marshal Sir Patrick Grant, and had two sons: Alexander Charles Grant and Aldourie Patrick Grant.

 His brothers were James Fraser Tytler and Patrick Fraser Tytler.